-Monday morning meant the shops were open, before moving on we wanted to clear a couple of practicalities.
+Monday morning meant shops were open.
+Before moving on from Lahore we wanted to clear a couple of practicalities.
 Firstly we’d discovered that we need exact change for lots of things – autorickshaws, small shops, even the hotel didn’t have change for our notes that were big.
-There was a bank on the corner of our street so come 9am Emma took some big notes and got lots of change.
+There was a bank on the corner of our street so at 9am Emma took some big notes and got lots of change.

 The second was persuading our driver to Islamabad to take us to get a SIM card.
 It took him a bit of asking around to find a franchise that could sell us one and when he did for some reason he had to give his details in what looked on the paper like some kind of sponsor.
-But we didn’t care, we’d got one and that meant connectivity in the cities.
+But we didn’t care about the hows or whys, we’d got one and that meant connectivity at least in the cities.

-It felt odd to be in a nice Toyota Corolla with the aircon blasting and being driven by a driver in a uniform.
-It felt disconnected and like we fit the stereotype of rich tourist, but we also couldn’t argue that it was a much more comfortable way to travel.
+It felt odd to us to be in a tidy Toyota Corolla with the aircon blasting and being driven by a driver in a uniform.
+We felt disconnected and like we fit the stereotype of rich tourist in a poor country, but we also couldn’t argue that it was a much more comfortable way to travel.

-As we left the city on a big wide Chinese built road it was a flat landscape as far as the eye could see in the haze from the humidity as the wet ground from monsoon rain dried out in 37C heat.
-Given the heat in places there was surprisingly quite extensive flooding.
+As we left the city on a big wide Chinese built road it was a flat landscape as far as the eye could see in the humidity haze, as the wet ground from monsoon rain dried out in 37C heat.
+Given the heat there was surprisingly quite extensive flooding in places.

 Somewhere on the way we picked up Tabish.
 One the guides with the company we had booked the border pick up and trip to Islamabad with.
 He had been home to vote in the General Election and was now returning back to their base in the mountains.

 When we stopped for lunch Tabish ordered dhal and bread for the 4 of us from a roadside restaurant.
-It was amazing, as had all the food been that we’ve had so far.
-Lahore in particularly is known for its gastronomic delights and we can see why.
+It was amazing, as has all the food been we’ve had so far.
+Lahore in particular is known for its gastronomic delights and we can see why.

 We’d organised a driver to take us to Islamabad because we wanted to visit Rohtas Fort.
 Located on a backroad to Islamabad it would have been difficult/impossible for us to have got there on public transport, visited and up to Islamabad in one day.
 That’s without the extra challenge of the heat and humidity.